dttctcs/seidr-react/README.md

 ### Styling

-**Seidr UI** provides the same StylesAPI as based on [Mantine](https://mantine.dev/theming/styles-api/).
+**Seidr UI** provides the same StylesAPI as on [Mantine](https://mantine.dev/theming/styles-api/).
 This is a work in progress though.
 It currently works only rudimentary.